~ YWCA Services During COVID-19 ~

 I’ve experienced emotional abuse, but not physical abuse.
 Can I still come in for services?

-Yes, our services are available to all survivors of intimate partner violence regardless of the type of violence a survivor has experienced.
+Yes, our services are available to all survivors of intimate partner domestic violence regardless of the type of violence a survivor has experienced.
 Each survivor has their own unique experiences and their own unique set of options.
 Give our hotline a call or come in for walk-in hours to speak with an advocate.
 We’re here to help.